 From a very young age, your dentist will remind you that proper teeth health begins with regular brushing and flossing.
-Unfortunately, despite your best intentions, chances are good you’ll develop a cavity at some point in your life.
-According to the CDC, 90% of adults age 20 and over have had at least one cavity.
+Unfortunately, despite your best intentions, chances are you’ll develop a cavity at some point in your life.
+According to the U.S. Centers for Disease Control and Prevention (CDC), 90% of adults age 20 and older have had at least one cavity.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Tooth decay isn’t the end of the world, but it’s something you need to have taken care of without delay with your dentist.
-Maisie Tolzmann, DDS, explains the best ways to keep your teeth in tip-top shape, and why home remedies for cavities don’t exist.
+Tooth decay isn’t the end of the world, but it’s something you need to have taken care of by your dentist without delay.
+Anne Clemons, DMD, explains the best ways to keep your teeth in tip-top shape and why home remedies for cavities don’t exist.

 Can you get rid of a cavity at home?

-The short answer is: No, removing a cavity at home isn’t recommended.
-In fact, it’s not even possible, especially if the decay has advanced past the hard, outer enamel shell of the tooth into the softer dentin below.
+The short answer: No, and removing a cavity at home isn’t recommended.
+In fact, it’s not even possible, especially if the decay has advanced past the hard, outer enamel shell of your tooth into the softer dentin below it.

-“If you have a dental cavity that is large enough that it’s extending into the dentin, the inner surface of the tooth, you can’t get rid of that,” says Dr. Tolzmann.
-“The cavity progresses faster in that tooth surface.
-You want to be a little bit more aggressive about treating it.”
+She continues, “If you have a dental cavity that is large enough that it’s extending into the dentin, the inner surface of the tooth, you can’t get rid of that.

 Debunked methods of removing a cavity

-Peruse the internet and you’ll find plenty of people that claim they know how to get rid of a cavity at home.
-Unfortunately, Dr. Tolzmann says the methods they suggest don’t work.
+Peruse the internet and you’ll find plenty of people who claim they know how to get rid of a cavity at home.
+Unfortunately, Dr. Clemons says the methods they suggest don’t work.

-Although Dr. Tolzmann says oil pulling — or swishing coconut oil around in your mouth — isn’t harmful, you won’t get cavity relief from it.
-“It’s not going to be beneficial,” she says.
+Although oil pulling — or swishing coconut oil around in your mouth — isn’t harmful, you won’t get cavity relief from it.
+“It’s not going to be beneficial,” states Dr. Clemons.
 “A cavity is a hole in your tooth.
 You can’t fill that by swishing coconut oil or using a DIY method you find on the internet.”

 Taking supplemental vitamin D

 When you’re a kid, getting proper amounts of calcium and vitamin D is key to keeping your bones strong and growing.
 As an adult, taking supplemental vitamins won’t necessarily help your teeth.
-“While your tooth is like a bone, it’s not the exact same makeup as a bone,” Dr. Tolzmann says.
+“While your tooth is like a bone, it’s not the exact same makeup as a bone,” Dr. Clemons explains.
 “Plus, your teeth develop when you’re really young.
 As an adult, they’re fully formed.
 They’re not going to grow or develop anymore.
-It’s not something that systemically would benefit you.”
+We can’t rely on vitamins or supplements to strengthen teeth or fight cavities.”

-Sugar-free gum won’t help you get rid of a cavity, but it does provide other benefits — including keeping you away from snacking and carbs, Dr. Tolzmann says.
-“If you’re a person that snacks and you need to have something in your mouth, sugar-free gum is a good alternative because you won’t have any carbohydrates and sugars in your mouth.”
+Sugar-free gum won’t help you get rid of a cavity, but it does provide other benefits — including keeping you away from snacking and carbs.
+“If you’re a person that snacks and you need to have something in your mouth, sugar-free gum is a good alternative because you won’t have any carbohydrates and sugars in your mouth,” she suggests.

-In addition to daily brushing and flossing, Dr. Tolzmann offers these tips for healthier teeth.
+In addition to daily brushing and flossing, Dr. Clemons offers these tips for healthier teeth:

 Try not to snack as often

 “When we have a patient that has a lot of dental cavities, we talk about the frequency of their meals,” she says.
-“So if someone eats a snack several times a day, and those snacks are potato chips or pretzels, those are still carbohydrates that the bacteria will consume, and create more cavities with, unfortunately.”
-Stick to three meals a day, and try to limit snacks.
+“If a patient has snacks or drinks (that aren’t water) frequently throughout the day, then all day long the bacteria can use those carbohydrates and acids to create cavities.”
+As a good rule of thumb, stick to three meals a day, and try to limit snacks.

 Brush your teeth after snacking

 If you do tend to have an afternoon snack, make sure to brush your teeth very soon after you’re done.
-“What you want to do is get rid of the food source for bacteria to consume,” Dr. Tolzmann says.
+“What you want to do is get rid of the food source for bacteria to consume,” Dr. Clemons notes.
 “You want to return your mouth to a neutral pH, rather than an acidic pH, which the bacteria thrive in and produce more acid.”

 Chew sugar-free gum